lennihein/cpu-emulator/doc/04_backend.md

 This follows the order of the slots in the Reservation Station, regardless of when the instruction in each slot was issued, i.e. regardless of their order in the program.
 If the operands of the current instruction are not ready yet, i.e. there are still `SlotIDs` in the operand list, the instruction is skipped.

-Once the instruction is executed and produces a result, i.e. all operands are available and the wait time is over, according to Tomasulos algorithm described in [@sec:background-out-of-order-execution], this result has to be broadcasted via the CDB to the other slots and the registers.
+Once the instruction is executed and produces a result, i.e. all operands are available and the wait time is over, according to Tomasulo's algorithm described in [@sec:background-out-of-order-execution], this result has to be broadcasted via the CDB to the other slots and the registers.
 In our emulator, the CDB is modelled by the `_notify_result` function.
 It goes through all registers and replaces all occurrences of the `slotID` of the instruction with the result it just produced.
 It also notifies all occupied slots of the result together with the `slotID` of the instruction which produced it, so they can replace the `slotID` if it is in their operands.
 If a result is produced like this, the `tick` function returns without executing further slots.
-This mimicks that a real life CDB can only broadcast one result each cycle.
+This mimics that a real life CDB can only broadcast one result each cycle.
 It has the side effect that instructions do not necessarily execute in the same number of ticks, depending on where they are in the reservation station.
 The `tick` function also returns before all slots have been executed if the instruction in a slot retires, in order to properly handle potentially faulting instruction as we see in [@sec:rollback].